marygracequitoriano/Exam/README.md

 to run the Front-End
 - npm start

-First fill up the registration form
+-First fill up the registration form
-Second click Register Button
+-Second click Register Button
-Third click Register user to see details
+-Third click Register user to see details